 What Training Is Necessary to Become a Personal Bodyguard?

 Training to become a personal bodyguard can start in high school via fitness and self-defense classes.
 An aspiring personal bodyguard can benefit from military training and from a degree in criminal justice or law enforcement, in addition to taking special classes and field training in protection.
 Get more info on your training options here.
-Schools offering Security Management degrees can also be found in these popular choices.
+Schools offering Criminal Justice & Security degrees can also be found in these popular choices.

 Going into the military after finishing high school can provide needed training as well.
 Military training can help one acquire the right mindset for being a personal bodyguard, such as the ability to assess correctly and quickly what is happening, as well as instilling a sense of duty and dedication.